rcrowther/django-category-collection/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 One good reason for using a Foreign Field in element Models is because the taxonomy will integrate seamlessly into Django Admin.
 All the normal methods for modification and display will work.

 There is an issue; the Taxonomy app holds term data in one big table.
-Any forms displaying a choice from a fereign key will offer terms from every base.
+Any forms displaying a choice from a foreign key will offer terms from every base.
 If you wish to limit term selection to one base, you will need to do some extra work (you may like to try one of the Field/Widget combinations below).

 I havn't pursued this much, preferring to work on non-integrated admin.
 Foreign Keys will work well enough as they stand.
 Sometime...